htcondor/htcondor/docs/version-history/development-release-series-89.rst

   dataflow job and we skip it if :macro:`SHADOW_SKIP_DATAFLOW_JOBS` set to True.
   :ticket:`7488`

+- When HTCondor is running as root on a Linux machine, it now make /dev/shm a private mount for jobs.
+This means that files written to /dev/shm in one job aren't visible to other jobs, and that HTCondor now cleans up any leftover files in /dev/shm when the job exits.
+If you want to the old behaviour of a shared /dev/shm, you can set :macro:`MOUNT_PRIVATE_DEV_SHM` to false.
+  :ticket:`7443`
 Bugs Fixed:

 - Fixed a bug that prevented the *condor_schedd* from effectively flocking